nikkilr88/egghead-asciicasts/react-native-fundamentals/lessons/react-set-up-basic-ios-routing-with-react-native.md

 } = React
 ```

-Then the second to last thing we need to do is make sure that we `export` this so that we can require it in our index.ios.js file.
+Then the second to last thing we need to do is make sure that we `module.exports` this so that we can require it in our `index.ios.js` file.

 ```javascript
 module.exports = Main;
 ```

-The last thing we want to do is set up some styles.
+The last thing we want to do is set up some `styles`.

 I'm going to make sure we have a `StyleSheet`.
 All a `StyleSheet` is it basically just makes low level optimizations with your style sheet.
-Also what I'm going to do for styles, I don't really want to bore you.
+Also what I'm going to do for `styles`, I don't really want to bore you.
 I don't want to take this into a Flexbox lecture and a CSS lecture.
 All the styles I'll use I'll just paste in from what I had earlier.

 ```javascript
 var styles = StyleSheet.create({